lemmyg/t2-apple-audio-dsp/README.md

-## Testing Asahi Linux userspace audio configuration on  MacBook Pro 16 2019 T2.
+## Testing Asahi Linux userspace audio configuration on  MacBook Air 2020 T2.

-Thanks to chadmed and Asahi Linux.
+Thanks to chadmed, Asahi Linux, and Manawyrm.

-The project has been adjusted to test Asahi Linux audio workflow on a MacBook Pro 16 2019 with T2 audio driver.
+The project has been adjusted to test Asahi Linux audio workflow on a MacBook Air 2020 with T2 audio driver.

-New FIRs were created measuring the MacBook Pro 16 with UMIK-1 mic and manually created FIRs of EQ filters using REW.
+The files made by Asahi Linux for the M1 Macbook Air J313 were used.

 For more information about Asahi audio, please visit the original project at [asahi-audio](https://github.com/chadmed/asahi-audio)